-Art, in general, is produced to be seen or experienced by another, an interlocutor, who, in turn, establishes various relationships with the work.
-However, this does not appear to be the case with the Bataan Chapel, built by the Swiss artist Not Vital in the Philippines.
+Art, in general, is made to be seen or experienced by another, an interlocutor, who, in turn, establishes various relationships with the art work.
+However, this is not the case of the Bataan Chapel, built by the Swiss artist Not Vital in the Philippines.

-Punished by constant winds, the work rises on a hill in rural Bagac, a town of just under 30,000 inhabitants located about 50 kilometers west of Manilla.
-The remote location of the installation makes it difficult to access and makes the journey a task that takes on the air of pilgrimage—part of its grace lies precisely in its inaccessibility.
+Ravaged by constant winds, the art work rises on a hill in rural Bagac, a town of just under 30,000 inhabitants located about 50 kilometers west of Manilla.
+The remote location of the building makes access difficult and the journey becomes a sort of pilgrimage — part of its grace lies precisely in its inaccessibility.

-Vital considers the project in Bataan the latest in a series of surrealist works built on remote sites around the planet, which includes works in Tschlin, Switzerland, and Agadez, Nigeria.
-Obviously architectural, the Chapel in the Philippines is one of those pieces produced in the contemporary art world that are located not within a precise disciplinary field, but in a kind of limbo between the fields of art and architecture.
+Vital considers the project in Bataan the latest in a series of surrealist works built on remote sites around the world, which includes works in Tschlin, Switzerland, and Agadez, Nigeria.
+Obviously architectural, the Chapel in the Philippines is one of those pieces of contemporary art that lies not within a precise disciplinary field, but in a kind of blurry space between the fields of art and architecture.

 "Is it art?
 Is it sculpture?
 Is it architecture?
 I don’t know.
 I'm not an architect, I never went to architecture school.
 That's why I'm so free to do this," commented the artist in response to the attempt to categorize his work.

-As in the design of the Swiss architect, Vital's building was built in exposed concrete and presents a non-archetypal yet strong geometry that makes it a highlight against the natural backdrop.
+As in the design of the Swiss architect, Vital's building was built in exposed concrete and presents a non-archetypal yet strong geometry that detaches it from the natural backdrop.
 Visible from miles away, its volume is composed by the combination of a trapezoidal and a stepped prism; at top of the first, a longitudinal slit brings a dramatic beam of sunlight into the interior, while on the opposite side, a door—just large enough to fit one person at a time—is the only entrance to the Chapel.